Aquafina-water-bottle/jp-mining-note/docs/docs/building.md

 `sass` (for css) and `jinja` (for everything else), through the `tools/make.py` script.

-You must build the note to use compile-time options, as by definition, compile-time options are applied when the note is built.
+You **must build the note to use compile-time options**.

+Additionally, if you want to use bleeding edge features (the absolute latest features, which are potentially riddled with bugs), you must build and install the note from the `master` branch.
+More info about this is shown later.

 !!! note